TomerFi/dependency-injection-java-part2-tutorial/post/POST.md

 That's it, you're all caught up.</br>
 :grin:

+The next part of this tutorial is quite similar to this one using a different *di framework*: [Part 3 - Leveraging with Spring Context](https://dev.to/tomerfi/dependency-injection-in-java-is-easy-part-3-leveraging-with-spring-context-gcc).
+You can opt to read it instead of this one, in case you prefer *Spring*.

+If you're still here, let's dive in...

 So...</br>
 You're probably asking yourselves, what is there to leverage in a base code that follows the [dependency injection design pattern][1] :grey_question: